Mati, Davao Oriental

-It is located on the south-eastern side of Mindanao.
+Mati has three bays, namely Pujada, Mayo, and Balete.
+These bays were listed as one of the world’s most beautiful bays, a lone distinction of having all three bays in one city, by the association of the Most Beautiful Bays in the World (Les Plus Belles Baies du Monde) in 2022, hence the nickname 'The City of Beautiful Bays'.

+The east side of Mount Hamiguitan, a UNESCO World Heritage Site, facing sunrise and the three bays of Mati, is located within Mati's territorial jurisdiction.

+In the 2023 Cities and Municipalities Competitiveness Index (CMCI), Mati ranked 39th out of 114 overall on the competitive component cities in the Philippines.
+Since 2020, the city government of Mati has been a consistent recipient of the Department of the Interior and Local Government Seal of Good Local Governance, and Good Financial Housekeeping.

 History

-Mati comes from the Mandayan word Maa-ti, which refers to the town's creek that easily dries up even after heavy rain.
-Pioneer settlers were tribes Kalagan, Mandayan and both Maguindanao & Maranao whom carried strong Arabic and Indo-Malayan influences.
+Mati comes from the Mandaya word Maa-ti, which refers to the town's creek that easily dries up even after heavy rain.
+Pioneer settlers were the Austronesian indigenous peoples Mandaya and Kalagan, and the Arabic-Indo-Malayan-influenced Maguindanao and Maranao.

 Spanish period

 Captain Prudencio Garcia, the pioneer political-military head in 1861, and his comrade Juan Nazareno founded the settlement of Mati and two other communities in Davao Oriental.

 American period

 By October 29, 1903, Mati was declared a municipality by virtue of Act No. 21.
 By 1907, Act No. 189 further reaffirmed the establishment of its local government.
 Francisco Rojas was the first appointed mayor while the first elected mayor was Patricio Cunanan in 1923.
 Mati became the capital of Davao Oriental in 1967.

 Japanese occupation and World War II

 The Japanese Imperial forces landed in town and occupied most of eastern Davao region in 1942.
 Mati was liberated in 1945 by the Allied Philippine Commonwealth troops of the 6th, 10th, 101st, 102nd, 103rd, 104th, 106th, 107th and 110th Infantry Division of the Philippine Commonwealth Army, 10th Infantry Regiment of the Philippine Constabulary and the Davaoeño guerrilla units.